rifflearning/business-analytics/README.md

 ### Database Backups

-Download sql backups from the Riff Learning backup location (ask for the URL if you don't have it), and place all .sql files in the folder called 'database-backups' in the root of this repo.
+Download sql backups from the Riff Learning backup location (ask for the URL if you don't have it).

+The database backups are currently stored as gzipped files.
+After download, you will need to locate the downloaded gzipped sql backups and run ``` gzip -d {filename} ``` on each file, or alternatively, run ``` gzip -d * ``` to unzip all files in the directory.

+After extraction, place all .sql files in the folder called 'database-backups' in the root of this repo.

 ### Prerequisites